cseanburns/journal-issues/manuscript.md

 # Introduction

-SCIENCE DEPENDS ON A COMMUNICATION SYSTEM.
+Science depends on a communication system.
+The internet and the web provide the infrastructure and tools to support aht communicative system.

-The internet and the web have not truly changed how peer-reviewed publishing functions.
+Yet despite that they have played a developing role as a communicative system in the last thirty years, they have not truly changed how peer-reviewed publishing works.
-We continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, largely work through email and online systems that manage the peer review and publication processes.
+We continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions, mostly work through email and online systems that manage the peer review and publication processes.
 These systems mimic the print-based workflows journals used before the internet and the web.
-They have not been transformative simply because they involve digital technologies.
+They have not been transformative even though they involve digital technologies.
 Authors may type papers in
 word processing applications,